top of page

 Wilson's Phalarope, Semipalmated Plover.

-Wilson's Phalarope (Centre), Long-billed Dowitcher (Left), Stilt Sandpiper (Right)
+Wilson's Phalarope (Centre), Long-billed Dowitcher (Left), Stilt Sandpiper (above)

-Wilson's Phalarope (Centre), Long-billed Dowitcher (Left), Stilt Sandpiper (Right)
+Wilson's Phalarope (Centre), Long-billed Dowitcher (Left), Stilt Sandpiper (above)

 Mustang State Park